gophish/gophish/README.md

 ###Documentation

-Documentation is a work in progress.
-Existing documentation can be found on our [site](http://getgophish.com/documentation).
+Documentation can be found on our [site](http://getgophish.com/documentation).
 Find something missing?
 Let us know by filing an issue!

 ###Issues